-- shareholders' equity of at least \$2.5 million; or - a market value of listed securities of at least \$35 million; or - net income from continuing operations of \$500,000.
+- •shareholders' equity of at least \$2.5 million; or - •a market value of listed securities of at least \$35 million; or - •net income from continuing operations of \$500,000.

 On September 7, 2021, we received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC, (Nasdaq) indicating that, based on the closing bid price for the previous 30 consecutive business days, the listing of our ordinary shares was not in compliance with Nasdaq Listing Rule 5550(a)(2) to maintain a minimum bid price of \$1.00 per share (the Bid Price Rule).
-Under Nasdaq Listing Rule 5810(c)(3)(A), we have a period of 180 calendar days, or until March 7, 2022, to regain compliance with the Bid Price Rule.
-To regain compliance during this 180-day compliance period, the closing bid price of our ordinary shares must be at least \$1.00 for a minimum of 10 consecutive business days.
-In the event that we do not regain compliance with the Bid Price Rule prior to the expiration of the 180-day compliance period, we may be eligible for an additional 180-day compliance period.
-To qualify, we will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the Bid Price Rule, and will need to provide written notice of our intention to cure the deficiency during the second compliance period, by effecting a reverse share split, if necessary.
-If we are not able to meet these requirements, we will receive written notification from Nasdaq that our ordinary shares are subject to delisting.
-At that time, we may appeal the delisting determination to a hearings panel pursuant to the procedures set forth in the applicable Nasdaq Listing Rules.
+Under Nasdaq Listing Rule 5810(c)(3)(A), we were given a period of 180 calendar days, or until March 7, 2022, to regain compliance with the Bid Price Rule.
+Subsequently, on March 9, 2022 we were granted an additional 180-day compliance period, or until September 5, 2022, in which to regain compliance with the Bid Price Rule after meeting the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the Bid Price Rule, and providing written notice to Nasdaq of our intention to cure the deficiency during the second compliance period, by effecting a reverse share split, if necessary.
+In our definitive proxy statement for our 2022 annual general meeting of shareholders, filed with the SEC on April 25, 2022, we submitted to our shareholders a proposal to approve a reverse share split (i.e., a consolidation of share capital under Irish law), whereby every 15 ordinary shares of \$0.01 (nominal value) each in the authorized and unissued and authorized and issued share capital of the Company be consolidated into 1 ordinary share of \$0.15 (nominal value) each, and the subsequent (i) reduction in the nominal value of the ordinary shares in the authorized and unissued and authorized and issued share capital of the Company from \$0.15 each to \$0.01 each and (ii) increase in the authorized ordinary share capital of the Company in order to round up the authorized share capital to an even number following the reverse share split, with our board of directors able to elect to abandon such proposed amendments and not effect the reverse share spli the procedures set forth in the applicable Nasdaq Listing Rules.
 However, there can be no assurance that, if we do appeal the delisting determination by Nasdaq to the panel, that such appeal would be successful.